ScottWe/solidity-1/tutorials/6_comp_invars.md

 ## Compositional Reasoning Revisited

-In the [last tutorial](5_client_data.md), we defined the compositional invariant and the adequate compositional invariant.
-Intuitively, the compositional invariant is a summary of the client interactions, while an adequate compositional invariant is a summary which implies our property of interest.
+In the [last tutorial](5_client_data.md), we defined compositional invariants and adequate compositional invariants.
+Intuitively, a compositional invariant is a summary of the client interactions, while an adequate compositional invariant is such a summary which implies our property of interest.
 Formally, an invariant is compositional if it satisfies:

   1. (Initialization) When the neighbourhood is zero-initialized, the data vertices satisfy the invariant.